 This trip had been planned for some time.
 My general laziness and daily choice to ignore the situation could be the reason I have put it off for so long.
 Suffice it to say there was a family home and there was a death.
 Now there’s a house that needs to be sold.
 That’s all this is, a monetary problem that’s keeping me from my normal routine.
 I moved far away and the house sits empty.

-My name was atomized across my bedroom very early this morning.
-It’s was like a puff of perfume floating on the particles of dust that play in the rays of sunshine.
+My name was atomized across my bedroom waking me very early this morning.
+It’s like a puff of perfume floating on the particles of dust that float in the rays of sunshine.
 The sound hangs there tangible and full until enough fresh oxygen can push it out of the room.
 My mornings have been this way for as long as I can remember.
 At least today it’s just the sound.
 I mean it has been a lot...
 I probably should say worse, but I guess more, and constant, and indiscernible from reality would be truthful.

 Priests couldn’t help me, nor could the Shaman or the Reiki master.
 I did have a Demonologist once; he was hung like livestock and cooked perfect vegan meals.
 I do miss him occasionally but he couldn’t fix my problem either.
 I don’t know why I thought a doctor could.

 Finally, a tall, old man with a row of framed documents on his office wall made me so numb that I couldn’t feel anything.
 The prescriptions keep the voices to a low whisper and the invisible people to a manageable few.
 I’m pretty sure this is the best I have felt in years.

 This truth, I’m supposed to be focusing on, is not as clean and simple as Haloperidol or Risperdal.
 There are voices in my head and dead people in my bedroom and it all started when I was a young girl in that God-damned house.